srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Pinned Ubuntu version for github actions because of build error with latest version
+- Fixed missing duration when replacing color of fram

 ### 🧽 Cleanup & refactoring